-Ranger HQ is located at Centre Camp.
-It is the small structure shared with the Medics, Fire Department, Safety Crew and Event Manager, for participants, HQ is a convenient place to find Rangers.
+Ranger HQ is located at HQ.
+It is the structure alongside the Medics, Fire Department, Safety Crew and Event Manager, for participants, HQ is a convenient place to find Rangers.
 Please be aware, that in the event of a serious issue requiring confidentiality, HQ may be closed for a short time to everyone except those dealing with the issue.